 As a pioneer in biofuels, since 1994 Total has been producing ethyl tert-butyl ether (ETBE), a gasoline additive, as well as hydrotreated vegetable oil (HVO), which is used for diesel.
 We are also Europe’s leading retailer of biofuels, with 2.2 million metric tons incorporated in 2015, and we have developed in-depth knowledge of the markets and customers.

 To achieve our ambition of becoming a leader in biofuel markets, we are in the process of transforming our La Mède refinery in France into a world-class biorefinery.
-One of the largest facilities of its kind in Europe, it will be operational by mid-2018 and produce 500,000 metric tons per year of HVO-type biofuels in order to continue to meet growing demand.
+One of the largest facilities of its kind in Europe, it will be operational from summer 2018 and produce 500,000 metric tons per year of HVO-type biofuels in order to continue to meet growing demand.

 On the bioplastics market, we want to develop innovative products that meet the challenges of sustainable development and enable our customers to embrace more conscientious consumption.
 We are focusing particularly on polylactic acid (PLA), a fully biobased and biodegradable polymer with a carbon footprint one third that of conventional polymers.
 PLA is currently used mainly in food packaging and textiles as well as in the medical, electronic and automotive industries, and is one of the first renewable polymers able to compete with existing polymers in terms of performance.

 In March 2017, we joined forces with Corbion to create the Total Corbion PLA joint venture, which will produce and market PLA-based bioplastics.
 Our ambition is to become the world’s number two supplier of PLA.
-A world-class PLA plant with a capacity of 75,000 metric tons per year is presently under construction in Thailand, with production expected to begin in mid-2018.
+A world-class PLA plant with a capacity of 75,000 metric tons per year is presently under construction in Thailand, with production expected to begin in the second-half of 2018.

 Harnessing Cutting-Edge R&D to Develop Tomorrow’s Bioproducts